YottaDB/YDBDoc/ProgGuide/commands.rst

 * When the FOR has multiple arguments, each one affects the loop control variable in sequence.
 For an argument to gain control, no prior argument to the FOR can have an increment without a limit.

 Increments and limits may be positive, negative, an integer, or a fraction.
 YottaDB never increments a FOR control variable "beyond" a limit.
 Other commands may alter a control variable within the extended scope of a FOR that it controls.
-When the argument includes a limit, such modification can cause the FOR argument to yield control at the start of the next iteration, or, less desirably loop indefinitely.
+When the argument includes a limit, such modification can cause the FOR argument to yield control at the start of the next iteration, or, less desirably, loop indefinitely.

 NOUNDEF does not apply to an undefined FOR control variable.
 This prevents an increment of an undefined FOR control variable from getting into an unintended infinite loop.
 For example, FOR A=1:1:10 KILL A gives an UNDEF error on the increment from 1 to 2 even with VIEW "NOUNDEF".